 UPDATE: The Job Support Scheme which was due to start on 1 November has been postponed until the current Coronavirus Job Retention Scheme ends in December.

 The chancellor has announced a raft of new measures to support businesses in dealing with the impact of the Coronavirus pandemic.
-For employers, the most notable is the new Job Support Scheme, which will replace the existing Job Retention Scheme (furlough) at the end of October.
+For employers, the most notable is the new Job Support Scheme, which will replace the existing Job Retention Scheme (furlough).